Canadian Integrated Program for Antimicrobial Resistance Surveillance: The CIPARS team

 David Léger, Veterinary epidemiologist (retired)

-After 16 years in rural veterinary practice, with a focus on dairy production medicine, David joined the Laboratory for Foodborne Zoonoses, Health Canada in 2002 while working on his graduate research on antimicrobial use and resistance in dairy herds.
+After 16 years in rural veterinary practice, with a focus on dairy production medicine, Dr. David Léger joined the Laboratory for Foodborne Zoonoses, Health Canada in 2002 while working on his graduate research on antimicrobial use and resistance in dairy herds.
 Guided by the vision that became CIPARS, David led the development and implementation of the Retail surveillance component.
-He was also a member of the group that developed and implemented farm-level surveillance programs in grower-finisher swine, broiler chicken and turkey, and more recently, in the dairy industry.
-David also contributed to the development of metrics and indicators of antimicrobial use, and to the analytic approaches to presenting antimicrobial use data.
+He was also a member of the group that developed and implemented the farm-level surveillance component in grower-finisher swine, broiler chickens and turkeys, and more recently, in the dairy industry.
+David also contributed to the development of metrics and indicators of antimicrobial use (AMU), and to the analytic approaches to presenting AMU data.
 David retired in November 2022.
 Thank you, Dave, for your hard work and contribution to CIPARS over these years!

 Melissa MacKinnon, Veterinary epidemiologist